 Twenty-five years ago, a television channel dedicated solely to food came into our homes.
 Yes, the Food Network.
 At the time, the concept of watching culinary experts (24/7 no less) sharing their skills and knowledge — live and via video — was novel.
-Up until then, resources were limited to reading about the culinary world or practicing food preparation methods first-hand.

 Indeed, discussions about food have permeated our lives, whether we like it or not.
 “Food talk” is now inescapable in our society.
 For example, until we had these television shows, online videos, and websites, who had heard much about umami taste, which has been taking the culinary world by storm for the past decade?